jlduan/fba/docs/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst

 Method 2
 --------

-Cells are demultiplexed based on the abundance of features (sgRNAs).
+Cells are demultiplexed based on the abundance of features, specifically sgRNAs.
 Demultiplexing method ``5`` is implemented to use the local maxima on the difference curve to detemine the knee point on the UMI saturation curve.

 .. code:: console